Exchange of Contracts to Completion

 You will need to arrange your Buildings Insurance to commence on your new property from exchange.
 If you are selling also you will need to also retain your insurance on your current property until completion.

-This is a questionnaire which the Buyer will require the Seller to complete.
-The questions require the Seller to confirm that there has been no change to the information given by him/her before exchange of Contracts, asks for confirmation that vacant possession will be given and the arrangements for handing over keys on completion, and requires the Seller to give an undertaking to discharge mortgages secured on the property.
+Requisitions on Title This is a questionnaire which the Buyer will require the Seller's Solicitors to complete.
+The questions require the Seller's Solicitors to confirm that there has been no change to the information given by the Seller before exchange of Contracts, asks for confirmation that vacant possession will be given and the arrangements for handing over keys on completion, and requires the Seller's Solicitor to give an undertaking to discharge mortgages secured on the property.